Allisha Gray has been catalyst for Atlanta Dream's recent success

 “Haley has done a really good job of stepping in and bringing what she brings to the table from that position.
 We're happy to see her growth.
 At the beginning she was playing nervous and timid, but she's gotten better.
 That's definitely a positive," Wright said in New York.
 "She'll only get better gaining the experience playing against this caliber of teams.”

-Jones took time out on the road tip to go back to Stanford and take part in graduation ceremonies on Saturday.
+Jones took time out on the road trip to take part in graduation ceremonies at Stanford on Saturday.

 Las Vegas remained the atop the AP WNBA Poll for the sixth straight week.
 Connecticut and New York followed the Aces despite the losses to Atlanta.
 Washington and Atlanta were next.
-Los Angeles, Dallas and Chicago followed the Dream, Indiana, Seattle, Minnesota and Phoenix round out the poll
+Los Angeles, Dallas and Chicago followed the Dream, and Indiana, Seattle, Minnesota and Phoenix rounded out the poll.

 GRINER WATCH

-Griner has been recovering from a hip injury she suffered last week against Seattle.
-The All-Star center missed games in Washington and New York after being ruled out about 20 minutes before each game.
-She participated in warmups and coach Vanessa Nygaard said that she was day-to-day.
+Brittney Griner has been recovering from a hip injury she suffered last week against Seattle.
+The All-Star center missed games at Washington and New York, getting ruled out about 20 minutes before each game.
+She participated in warmups and coach Vanessa Nygaard said she was day-to-day.
 The Mercury have a home game against Las Vegas on Wednesday before traveling to Seattle to play the Storm on Saturday.

 GAME OF THE WEEK

 Indiana at Las Vegas, Saturday.
-The first of consecutive games between these two teams.
-They also play again on Monday.
-The Aces won the first meeting between the teams 84-80 in Indiana on June 4.
+The first of consecutive games between the teams, which play again on Monday.
+The Aces won the teams' first meeting 84-80 at Indiana on June 4.
 It's a matchup of former South Carolina greats A'ja Wilson and Aliyah Boston.

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports